aplekhanov/covermaker-app/_pages/privacy.md

 Your continued use of the app will be regarded as acceptance of our practices around privacy and personal information.
 If you have any questions about it, feel free to contact me by mail@aplekhanov.com

-This policy is effective as of 12 February 2023.
+This policy is effective as of 27 October 2025.